You need a Windows machine to install onto

 We provide detailed instructions for using AWS.
 There are alternative Cloud suppliers.

 The same general principles apply.
-In each case simply get a W2012R2 base edition without any 'database' package.
+In each case simply get a W2012R2 or 2016 base edition without any 'database' package.

 Once you have created your account with Amazon you open the Amazon EC2 console